GENI-NSF/geni-tools/README.txt

  Clearinghouse:

- To add your GCF certificate to an SFA based aggregate manager, copy the ca-cert.pem file to /etc/sfa/trusted_roots/ on the AM's server.
+ To add your GCF certificate to an SFA based aggregate manager, copy the CA certificate file (ca-cert.pem) to /etc/sfa/trusted_roots/ on the AM's server.

+ After adding your certificates, restart sfa (sudo /etc/init.d/sfa restart).

  To add an SFA certificate to a GCF based aggregate manager, copy your SFA key from /etc/sfa/trusted_roots/<should be a .gid file> to your GCF